Durai1309/Durai1309/README.md

 ### About Me👋
 Hi there!
 I’m M. Durai Raj, a passionate and innovative software developer with 2 years of experience in designing and delivering cutting-edge web solutions.
-I specialize in building scalable, maintainable, and elegant systems using modern technologies and best practices like SOLID principles, Clean Architecture, and Microservices.
+I specialize in building scalable, maintainable, and elegant systems using modern technologies and best practices like SOLID principles, Clean Architecture, and Microservices Architecture.

 I thrive in Agile environments, where I can adapt quickly to changing requirements and deliver high-quality software solutions.
 My expertise lies in .NET Core, ASP.NET Core MVC/Web API, REST API, Entity Framework Core, Vue.js, and SQL Server, and I have hands-on experience in CI/CD pipelines using Bamboo and Bitbucket.